Table of Contents

 Workflows

-Tags in the Editor give you a flexible way to group strings and create workflows.
+Tags in the Editor allow you to group strings and create workflows flexibly.
 Here are several (creative) ways to use them:

 Answering questions from translators